mknoxnv/ubuntu-slurm/README.md

 * Slurm will be used to control SSH access to compute nodes.
 * Compute nodes are DNS resolvable.

+The slurm controller node (slurm-ctrl) does not need to be a physical piece of hardware.
+A VM is fine.
+However, this node will be used by users for compiling codes and as such it should have the same OS and libraries (such as CUDA) that exist on the compute nodes.

 ## Install slurm and associated components on slurm controller node.
 Install prerequisites
 ```console